-We’ve put together a bit of information in response to questions we are often asked.
-If you still have questions, then please do not hesitate to contact us.
+We’ve put together a bit of information in response to questions we are often asked, but if you still have questions, then please do not hesitate to contact us.

-The majority of our yoga and Somatics classes are suitable for all levels, including beginners.
+The majority of our classes are suitable for all levels, including beginners.
 We suggest modifications to the yoga postures depending on your level of fitness and ability so the class feels appropriate for you.

 Somatics movements are performed very slowly so you’ll be able to gauge what you can and can’t do.
 The classes are mainly floor-based, so you’ll need to be able to get down onto the floor (and back up at the end of the class).